joetanx/self-signed-ca/README.md

 ```

 ## 2.0 Generate certificate for Conjur Server
-> Note: change the common name/subject alternative name of the certificate according to your environment
+> **Note**: change the common name/subject alternative name of the certificate according to your environment
 >
 > The name must match the Conjur Server FQDN that the clients or followers will be using to communicate to the Conjur Server
 >